 “Wood-toned shiplaps are fine too, if it goes with the overall look of the home,” Perkins says.
 “If the home is modern-contemporary, would a wood shiplap go in there?
 Probably not.”

 In today’s market, even outdated houses sell as long as they’ve been properly maintained.
+But if you’re still struggling, you can read blogs like the Tenerife Estate Agents guide to selling property.

 Homes from say the “70’s”, which I lovingly refer to as “little ‘ol lady” homes, have been maintained well and are in good overall condition, are easier for buyers to update.